3 Common Miniature Dachshund Behaviour Problems (And How To Fix Them)

 Problem 1: Excessive Barking & Alert Behaviour

-What's happening: Your Miniature Dachshund barks constantly, has a surprisingly loud bark for their size, or seems impossible to quiet down.
+What's happening: Your Miniature Dachshund barks at everything.
+They have a surprisingly loud bark for their size and won't stop once they start.

-Why it happens: Miniature Dachshunds were bred to bark underground so hunters could locate them when they'd cornered prey in burrows - prolonged, persistent barking was essential to their job and is genetically hardwired.
+Why it happens: They were bred to bark underground so hunters could locate them when they'd cornered prey in burrows.
+Prolonged, persistent barking was essential to their job and is genetically hardwired.
 Despite miniaturisation, they retained full-sized dog bark volume and hunting dog alertness.
 Their bark was their communication lifeline when out of sight underground.

 Problem 2: Aggression & 'Napoleon Complex'

-What's happening: Your Miniature Dachshund shows aggression toward other dogs, acts fearless despite their small size, or displays defensive behaviour.
+What's happening: Your Miniature Dachshund snaps at other dogs, shows aggression towards strangers, or acts tough despite their small size.

-Why it happens: Miniature Dachshunds were bred to fight badgers (dangerous prey with sharp claws and powerful bites) underground without backup - they needed fearlessness disproportionate to their size to survive.
+Why it happens: They were bred to fight badgers—dangerous prey with sharp claws and powerful bites—underground without backup.
+They needed fearlessness disproportionate to their size to survive.
 Owners often fail to train or socialise them properly due to size, creating under-socialised dogs with natural hunting aggression.
-Their small size makes them feel vulnerable, increasing defensive behaviour that goes uncorrected because they're "small and cute."
+Their small size makes them feel vulnerable, increasing defensive behaviour that goes uncorrected because they're "small and cute".

-The fix: Train exactly as you would a large breed - set firm boundaries, extensive socialisation before 16 weeks, proper consequences when needed (never physical, but consistent).
+Train exactly as you would a large breed.
+Set firm boundaries.
+Provide extensive socialisation before 6 months.

 Problem 3: Back Problems Leading to Behaviour Changes

-The fix: Prevent jumping on/off furniture with ramps or stairs placed at all furniture they access - this is non-negotiable for spine health.
+Prevent jumping on or off furniture with ramps or stairs placed at all furniture they access.
+This is non-negotiable for spine health.

-Watch for behaviour changes (reluctance to jump, sensitivity to touch especially around back, elimination accidents, reduced activity, yelping when moving) and consult your vet immediately - these are IVDD warning signs requiring urgent care.
+Watch for behaviour changes—reluctance to jump, sensitivity to touch especially around back, elimination accidents, reduced activity, yelping when moving.
+Consult your vet immediately.
+These are IVDD warning signs requiring urgent care.

-Implement "core strengthening" through appropriate exercise: controlled lead walks, swimming (if available) which is low-impact.
+Implement core strengthening through appropriate exercise.
+Controlled lead walks and swimming (if available) are low-impact.
 Avoid activities involving jumping, twisting, or stairs when possible.
+Accept that activity restrictions may be necessary as they age.

 Is a Miniature Dachshund Right for a New Owner?